If you had to choose 10 words that describe your personality, what would they be?

 The Big Five Personality dimensions are Openness to Experience, Conscientiousness, Extraversion (or Introversion), Agreeableness, and Neuroticism, or OCEAN, for short.

-For every dimension, you may be on the low end, the high end, or, like most people, somewhere in the middle.
 Knowing where you stand on all five dimensions gives you a richer understanding of your typical patterns of thinking, behaving, and feeling, and how you are similar to, or different, from others.

 Below, I’ve given a simple description of each dimension, and some examples of words used to describe people who are either high or low on that dimension.1